Photos provided by Burke Bulldogs and Josh Belanger.

 “None of this would have been possible without Charlie Jumper.
 He loves the game, he loves kids.,” Schull said.
 “It’s not easy trying to tie it all together.
 We have been able to continue this with people who want to help, contribute and get involved.
 Charlie started it and we have been able to continue what he started.”

-Tag(s): Home Feature Stories Org Features Burke Bulldogs Burke Bulldogs 2027 Burke Bulldogs Burke Bulldogs Burke Bulldogs Burke Bulldogs 13U Blue Burke Bulldogs Black Burke Bulldogs Blue 14 Burke Bulldogs Blk
+Tag(s): Home Feature Stories Org Features Burke Bulldogs Burke Bulldogs 2027 Burke Bulldogs Burke Bulldogs Burke Bulldogs Burke Bulldogs 13U Blue Burke Bulldogs JV Burke Bulldogs Blue JV Burke Bulldogs Blk